flamelink/flamelink/docs/content.md

 #### Available Options

-All options available to the `app.content.get()` method, expect for the already applied `orderByChild` and `equalTo`, is available for this method.
+All options available to the `app.content.get()` method, except for the already applied `orderByChild` and `equalTo`, is available for this method.

 *Example*